Options Menu - Software Guide

 If you activate visual transpose (change it from the default C to any other musical note), then each time ChordPulse starts you will see a reminder for three seconds.

-Visualizes the musical notes that are currently being played by the backing band.
-You can select from the following visualization modes:
+Visualizes the musical notes that are currently being played by ChordPulse.
+You can select a visualization mode from this menu or you can click on the actual visualization in the main window to switch to the next mode.
+The available visualization modes are:

 - Note-Octave Matrix

-In "Note-Octave Matrix" mode, the musical notes are shown in a grid.
-The vertical position indicates the octave of the note.
+In the "Note-Octave Matrix" visualization mode, the musical notes are shown in a grid.
+The vertical position indicates the octave of a note (with the highest octave at the top).

 Show Actual & Total Time